 Lindsay has particular experience in foreign trademark matters and regularly advises clients on international portfolio strategy and management.
 She counsels clients in the entertainment industry with respect to film and television title clearance and protection strategies.
 She also advises clients across diverse industries including fashion, technology, social media, hospitality, travel, food and restaurant services, and financial services.
 She is proficient in Spanish.

 Lindsay was recognized as a Washington D.C.
 “Rising Star” in 2023 and the four years immediately preceding for Intellectual Property by Super Lawyers magazine.
-She is listed in the 2023 edition of World Trademark Review 1000 – The World's Leading Trademark Professionals.
+She is listed in the 2023 and 2024 editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
 Lindsay was recommended by Legal 500 US in 2019 for Non-Contentious Trademark Law.
 Lindsay was named one of DCA Live's 2023 Emerging Women Leaders in Law

 Provide counsel to a multinational hospitality company related to international and domestic trademark portfolio management, enforcement, and license and license-recordal matters.